 Keywords: C/C++, BISON, FLEX, cln

-Translates simple procedural language to register machine code (interpreter included).
+Translates a simple toy procedural language to a register machine code (the interpreter included in the sources).
 One of the biggest challenges during my Bachelor's degree studies.
-It may not be impressive but I'm proud of it since it seemed like an impossible task during that time.
+Looking at it now, it may not be that impressive and the code could be better, but I'm proud of this project anyway because hey, it's still a working compiler!

 Keywords: Java, Android, Computer Graphics

-Yet another university project, this one's quite simple but I find it fun so decided to share it.
+Yet another university project, this one's simple but fun.
 It's a mobile game based on the classic Tetris game which I hope doesn't need any introduction.
 Requires Android 4.4 and the game should adapt for any typical screen resolutions and orientations quite well (which can't be said about too many apps on Android market unfortunately).

 Year: 2016 / 2017 (about 2 months)

 One more university project which I learned a lot from, mainly frameworks and good programming practices like design patterns.
-It's a client-server application: one desktop app and one web app.
+It consists of two client-server applications: a desktop app and a web app.
 It's based on a popular Chinese chess-equivalent board game called Go.

-You can play the web app here: http://gowebapprgmp.herokuapp.com/
+You can play the web app here (if it doesn't work make sure you're playing over HTTP not HTTPS): http://gowebapprgmp.herokuapp.com/

 Projectile Motion Simulation